palaa159/Docs/OpenBCI Software/01-OpenBCI_GUI.md

 ![Unidentified Developer MAC](../assets/images/securityAndPrivacy.png)

 **If using a MAC:** When you try to install the FTDI driver, your computer may tell you that it is unable to install the application because it is from an unidentified developer.
-In this case, go to System Preference > Security & Privacy and switch your settings to "Allow Applications Downloaded from: Anywhere," as seen in the screenshot to the right.
+In this case, go to System Preference > Security & Privacy and switch your settings to "Allow Applications Downloaded from:" `Anywhere`, as seen in the screenshot to the right.
 You will most likely have to unlock the lock (and type in your root password) at the bottom of the Security & Privacy window before you can make this change.
+**If you are using a MAC with macOS Sierra (v10.12.x) you must follow the tutorial [here](http://docs.openbci.com/Tutorials/02-Ganglion_Getting%20Started_Guide#ganglion-getting-started-guide-run-the-gui-on-macos-sierra) to unlock the `Anywhere` option.**

 ### Open The OpenBCI GUI Project in Processing & Launch It!